 | Multi-BU Enterprise (Advanced/Premium, 3+ BUs) | $150,000 | $90,000 | $95,000 | $335,000+ |

 For a fuller breakdown of Year 1 specifically — license, implementation, and Sales Cloud dependency — see our companion Pardot Implementation Cost 2026 guide.
-This article focuses on what the next two years actually look like, where most TCO models break down.
+This article focuses on what the next two years look like, where most TCO models break down, and how the new Agentforce Sales overlay shifts the calculation.

 1. License-only framing